-The Walsall Schools Linking Programme was launched in the Autumn term 2018 and in 2019-20 were excited to see that numbers had increased to 24 classes with 13 new schools joining us, engaging an amazing 676 pupils!
+The Walsall Schools Linking Programme was launched in the Autumn term 2018 and last year we were excited to see that numbers had increased to 24 classes with 13 new schools joining us, engaging an amazing 676 pupils!

 The programme was going exceptionally well, with Walsall for All staff providing additional advice, guidance and support to the schools as well as delivery partners such as Walsall FC and the New Art Gallery.